szager-chromium/rr/Usage.md

 ## Limitations

-Currently, the `/path/to/your/application` image you recorded *must not change* before you replay the recording.
+The `/path/to/your/application` image you recorded *must not change* before you replay the recording.
 If the executable image changes, all kinds of bad things will happen.
 You can use `rr pack` to copy the files into the trace and thus remove any dependencies the trace has on files elsewhere on your system.
 Because this can substantially increase the disk space a trace requires, it is not done by default.

 ## Other command line options